Sorry, you need to enable JavaScript to visit this website.

 Job Summary

-This position is located in the Office of Unified Communications, 911 Emergency Operations Division.
+This position is located in the Office of Unified Communications (OUC), 911 Emergency Operations Division.
 The incumbent in this position will serve as a dispatcher operating one (1) zone and when required will be responsible for performing universal call taker assignments.

 Duties and Responsibilities